So just what, exactly, will all this information about your engine's oil tell you? And what will that do for you?

 Another potential money saver is if the analysis shows you can extend the interval between your oil changes.
 The recommendation used to be that you change your oil every 3,000 miles (4,828 kilometers), no exceptions, if you wanted your car to last.
 But on modern vehicles, the interval between changes can be 10,000 miles (16,093 kilometers) or even longer.
 That represents big savings of time and money, not to mention giving a break to the environment by not having to produce and then dispose of those additional quarts of oil.

-For more information about engine oil analysis, be sure to follow the links on the next page.
+For more information about engine oil analysis, be sure to follow the links below.